 How do I close a project in IRBNet?

-The Project Cover Sheet Wizard is what drives a majority of the metrics needed for the research enterprise dashboards.
-The data collected in the Wizard feeds the local and ORD dashboards.
+The PCS wizard is what drives a majority of the metrics needed for the research enterprise dashboards.
+The data collected in the wizard feeds the local and ORD dashboards.
 The Chief Research and Development Officer (CRADO) currently utilizes the ORD-level dashboard to view research activity at a national level.
 The facilities participating in the Dashboard Focus Group may access their dashboard to view research activity at their facility.
-Dashboards for all medical centers will be deployed in May 2022.
+Dashboards for all medical centers were deployed in May 2022.
 The ORD dashboard is a decision-making tool that allows ORD to identify gaps in the national research program.
 Prior to VAIRRS, ORD did not have a central data collection tool that included data on ORD-sponsored, externally funded and locally funded projects.
 VAIRRS now provides a complete picture of research activity across the VHA research enterprise.
 Numerous groups within the Central Office are partnering with ORD to use the data provided by VAIRRS to decrease the burden on research offices as it relates to reporting.
 The end goal is to no longer need to conduct data calls out to the field.

-Two mechanisms allow you to do so.
-First, if the Project Cover Sheet Wizard is already submitted and the package is locked, the researcher can clone a previously completed Wizard and jump to the section that needs to be revised.
-The second scenario is if the package is unlocked, and the researcher was instructed to revise it.
-There is a pencil icon next to the Wizard on the Designer page for the package to allow them to edit the Wizard for resubmission.
+The researcher has two options.
+First, if the Project Cover Sheet wizard is already submitted and the package is locked, the researcher can clone a previously completed wizard and jump to the section that needs to be revised.
+The second option is if the package is unlocked, and the researcher was instructed to revise it.
+There is a pencil icon next to the wizard on the “Designer” page for the package to allow them to edit the wizard for resubmission.

 Which study team personnel should be included in the Additional Personnel section of the Project Cover Sheet wizard?

-At a minimum, the Principal Investigator, Study Coordinator, and study team members for whom training is tracked in IRBNet, or require access to the electronic health record, should be included in the study team section of the Project Cover Sheet.
+At a minimum, the principal investigator, study coordinator, and study team members for whom training is tracked in IRBNet or require access to the electronic health record (EHR) should be included in the study team section of the Project Cover Sheet.
 The personnel information provided in the Project Cover Sheet wizard should be consistent with any local personnel form that is required for the study action.

 Within IRBNet, some CIRB studies have an expiration date, but no report due date; some have a report date, but no expiration date; and some have neither of those dates.
-Can you explain why this is and what it means for each project?
+What does this mean for each project?

 How do we know which studies will require continuing review versus just the annual report?

-Your initial approval letter will state whether continuing review is required.
-Your initial approval letter will note that continuing review is unnecessary if the study is minimal risk, adheres to the 2018 Common Rule, and meets all other criteria.
-For studies under the oversight of the Central IRB, the approval letter will be specific and provide you with the form number: Form 130 Annual Status Report.
+The initial approval letter will state whether or not continuing review is required.
+Your initial approval letter will note that continuing review is unnecessary if the study is minimal risk, adheres to the 2018 Common Rule and meets all other criteria.
+For studies under the oversight of the Central IRB, the approval letter will be specific and provide the individual with the form number: Form 130 Annual Status Report.
 Some studies are minimal risk and typically do not require continuing review; however, should the Central IRB reviewer or the Central IRB want to see that study, it will be stated in the initial approval letter and continuing review approval letter if an additional continuing review is needed.
 This is true even if only for one cycle of continuing review.